opiod addiction treatment in south carolina

 While most other treatment providers only prescribe medication, BriteLife recovery deploys doctor-dispensed medication as an important element of our evidence-based treatment (EBT) program.
 This is a more effective and responsible approach to the use of medication to treat opioid dependency.

-If you or someone you know is struggling with opioid addiction, please reach out to our support team at 866-470-2187.
+If you or someone you know needs opioid addiction treatment in South Carolina, then please reach out to our support team at 866-470-2187.
 Our addiction specialists are available to provide confidential help 24 hours a day, 7 days a week.